Mari-W/IntrinsicTypes/README.md

 3. Generalization to Kits
    (this might actually not be desirable due to tradeoff between additional complexity and code size)
 4. Framework:
-    1. Generic universe of syntaxes with biding[^UniverseOfSyntaxesWithBinding] (boring)
+    1. Generic universe of syntaxes with binding[^UniverseOfSyntaxesWithBinding] (boring)
     2. Kitty-like meta framework based on reflection[^Kitty] (cool™)